The Ultimate Panini Refractor Guide

 With this many options, how do you design what to invest in?

 Refractors are worth more than the base cards, but how much more precisely?
-It depends on the scarcity, and to illustrate just how much that matters, we’ve put together a table for Zion Williamson Prizm Rookies (PSA 10).
+It depends on the scarcity, and to illustrate just how much that matters, we’ve put together a table for Anthony Edwards Prizm Rookies (PSA 10).

-Remember, the market has been moving up and down a lot recently, but this table should still give you a feel for value:
+Remember, the market has been moving up and down a lot recently, but this table should still give you a feel for value (prices are from October 2023).

 |CARD||EBAY COMP PRICE|